Advanced Heart Failure Directory

 Features

-There’s no cure for congestive heart failure, but some simple self-care measures can help curb fatigue, shortness of breath, swelling, and other symptoms.
+There’s no cure for heart failure, but some simple self-care measures can help curb fatigue, shortness of breath, swelling, and other symptoms.